 Besides marrying a member of Congress, here are some examples of how inside information can be revealed without directly revealing anything.
 These types of conversations and interactions happen all the time.

-1) A Leisurely Hit
+1) Insider Information Gray Area: A Leisurely Tennis Hit

 I was playing tennis with this one guy who worked at Trulia back in 2014.
 He mentioned they were extra busy due to a potential partnership.
 He didn’t say what, but I figured they were probably going to get acquired since there was a race for market share between Zillow and Trulia.
 Redfin wasn’t really a contender back then.